sandhyasrini/intervention-randomizer-api/README.md

 * If you have Postgres installed in your local system, create a Database called beyond_play and run the beyond_play.sql in postgres to create the DB and inject data.

-In the .env file, add your Database URL:
+Create a .env file in the project folder, add your Database URL:

 ```
 DATABASE_URL="postgres://{username}:{password}@localhost:5432/beyond_play"